someguynamedjosh/scarlet/design/equality_again.md

     3. If I have dependencies, and the other side has an equal or greater number of dependencies, return Yes({SELF -> rhs(rd1 -> sd1, rd2 -> sd2, etc.),
        self_dep_1 -> rhs_dep_1, self_dep_2 -> rhs_dep_2, etc.}, {})
-    4. If I have dependencies, and the other side has fewer dependencies, refine the right.
+    4. If I am the lhs and I have dependencies, and the other side has fewer dependencies, refine the right.
+    5. If I am the rhs and I have more dependencies than the other side, return Unknown.
 - For substitutions:
     1. Everything rules
     2. Check if our base is equal to rhs.
         a.
-If yes, select all substitutions in the result with targets we also substitute.
+If yes, select all substitutions in the result with targets we also substitute (also select dependencies that aren't substituted and treat them as a substitution like dep -> dep).
+            a.
+Remove those substitutions from the lhs of the result.
             b.
-Remove those substitutions from the lhs of the result.
+Test the equality of the value from SELF on the left and the value from the result on the right.
             c.
-Test the equality of the value from SELF on the left and the value from the result on the right.
+If it's anything other than Yes, return Unknown.
             d.
-If it's anything other than Yes, return that.
-        e.
 If it's Yes, insert its substitutions into the result.
-        f.
-Insert any substitutions not already tested.
-        g.
+        b.
+Insert any substitutions that the base is dependent on on the other side.
+        c.
+Insert any substitutions that the substituted values in the result are dependant on on the other side.
+        d.
 Return the modified result.
 - For uniques:
     1. Everything rules
+    2. If rhs is a unique of a different id, return No.

 THE RHS REFINEMENT RULES:
 - For variables, substitutions, uniques: